 You can also manage each LAN port and assign each one for a particular purpose.
 And needless to say, the UDM can have all features you'd expect from a high-end router, like QoS, Dynamic DNS, and so on.

 What impressed me the most was the online protection feature.

 Robust online protection feature

 For example, there are two levels of Threat Management, including the Intrusion Detection System (IDS) and the Intrusion Prevention System (IPS).
-The former detects and alerts users, and the latter does all that plus automatically blocks the threats.
+The former detects and alerts users, and the latter does all that, plus automatically blocks the threats.

 By the way, it's worth noting that many settings and features of the UDM are in beta, or even Alpha, state.
-I have asked Ubiquiti about its plans to finalize these settings and will update when I hear back.
+I have asked Ubiquiti about its plans to finalize these settings and will update you when I hear back.

 Another thing is the UniFi Network app isn't exactly designed purely for home users.
 It includes a lot of settings and features and uses technical terms for the advanced audience.
-It's not all bad here, but if you're expecting something completely layman-friendly, similar to that of the AmpliFi HD, you'll be in for a surprise.
+It's not all bad here, but if you're expecting something completely layman-friendly, similar to the AmpliFi HD, you'll be in for a surprise.